 More than 49,000 of our members at the time of the introduction of the 2015 Scheme on 1 April 2015 received full protection and remain in their original scheme, while a further 18,000 have tapered protection, which means that they have gradually been moved over or will be in the future from the 1987 or 2006 scheme to the 2015 scheme.
 Pension accrued in the 1987 or 2006 schemes before being moved over to the 2015 scheme are protected.

-Why have PFEW not legally challenged the pension changes?
+Why did PFEW not legally challenged the pension changes?

 When the new pension scheme was introduced, a group of officers decided to put in their own legal challenge to the transitional arrangements.
 The Federation’s legal advice strongly advised that a challenge was unlikely to be successful and we also believe that the transitional arrangements are a good thing.